-Ample Time: Specifically, I allow ample time on tests so that a wellprepared student can typically finish each test in half of the time allowed.
+Ample Time: Specifically, I allow ample time on tests so that a well-prepared student can typically finish each test in half of the time allowed.

 This gives everyone essentially double the amount of time that should normally be needed.

-Exam Retakes: Each exam is given three times (sometimes more), and I keep the highest score that was earned.
+Exam Retakes: Each exam is given several times and I keep the highest score that was earned.
 This handles the case of persons that are unable to attend class or function at their best on any given day.

 I consider the first attempt to be routine.
 The first time the exam is given, a bonus of 10% is added to your score.
-This is to encourage you to prepare well for the exam.
+This is to encourage you to prepare well before each exam.

-I consider the second and third attempts to be an accommodation for anyone that might need it.
-The scheduled final exam is Fri, Apr 17, 10:00 to 12:50.
-The final consists of that third opportunity to retake any exam that was offered during the semester.
-If you are happy enough with your previous scores, you can probably skip the final.
+I consider the other opportunities to be an accommodation for anyone that might need it.
+The scheduled final exam is Fri, Jun 12, 14:30 to 16:40.
+The final consists of one last opportunity to retake any exam that was offered during the semester.
+If you are happy enough with your previous scores, you can skip the final.

-As a side effect of this three-tries approach to exams, it is also true that any student can miss any one or two days of class for any reason without messing up their grade.
+As a side effect of this several-tries approach to exams, it is also true that any student can miss any one or two days of class for any reason without messing up their grade.